Call Center Management

 Use case:

-After carefully weighing their options, a call center manager decides which call center software to purchase for the company.
-He or she may consider RingCentral Engage Voice, which blends contact center technology with just about every significant call center solution.
+After carefully weighing up their options, a call center manager decides which call center software to purchase for the company.
+He or she may consider RingCentral’s RingCX, which is packed with features and offers an easy-to-navigate interface.

-• Problem-solving - Like any leader, call center managers should be excellent problem solvers.
-They should have the ability to identify the root of the problem and the creativity to think of and evaluate possible solutions to eventually arrive at the most effective one.
+• Problem-solving: Like any leader, call center managers should be excellent problem solvers.
+They should have the ability to identify the root of any problem and the creativity to think of and evaluate possible solutions to eventually arrive at the most effective one.

-A good call center manager is proactive.
-He or she takes action to avoid escalation and resolve conflicts even before they arise.
+A good call center manager notices a burgeoning conflict between agents.
+He or she takes action to avoid escalation and restore harmony in the team.

-• Interpersonal - Successful call center managers may think and act strategically, but they have the emotional intelligence to deal with all sorts of people in the team.
-A sense of empathy also goes a long way as it allows them to share the sentiments of customers, agents, and team leaders.
+• Interpersonal skills: Successful call center managers may think and act strategically, but they also have the emotional intelligence to deal with all sorts of people on the team.
+A sense of empathy also goes a long way, as it allows them to share the sentiments of customers, agents, and team leaders.

-• Communication - To be an effective communicator, call center managers should not only be good speakers but also adept observers and listeners.
+• Communication: Call center managers should not only be good speakers but also adept observers and listeners.
 Communication skills allow them to engage with team members and stakeholders and become a good trainer and mentor.

 A call center manager is expected to impart company policies clearly, train agents effectively, and articulate feedback constructively.

-• Time management - With the amount of work they juggle, call center managers must have a good grasp of time.
-It allows them to prioritize tasks wisely, stay on schedule, delegate tasks if necessary, and understand the importance of using the right call center technology (or contact center technology if they’re running an omnichannel operation) to get things done quickly and efficiently.
+• Time management: With the amount of work they juggle, call center managers must have a good grasp of time.
+It allows them to prioritize tasks effectively, stay on schedule, delegate tasks when necessary, and understand the importance of using the right call center technology to get things done quickly and efficiently.

-With a monthly report to finish, a new set of agents to hire by end of week, and quarterly plans to be wrapped up, an effective call center manager shouldn't have much of a problem as long as the specific deadlines are realistic.
+With a monthly report to finish, a new set of agents to hire by the end of the week, and quarterly plans to be wrapped up, an effective call center manager can schedule and manage their own time to meet all deadlines.

 A call center agent talking to a customer